bytestring-net/bevy_lunex/README.md

 ## Description

 > [!NOTE]
 > This library is EXPERIMENTAL.
 I do not guarantee consistent updates.
-I'm developing it for my own personal use, so if I judge it has outlived it's use case, I will stop developing this project.
+I'm developing it for my own personal use, so if I judge it has outlived its use case, I will stop developing this project.

 Bevy_Lunex is built on a simple concept: to use Bevy's ECS as the foundation for UI layout and interaction, allowing developers to manage UI elements as they would any other entities in their game or application as opposed to bevy_ui.

 * **Path-Based Hierarchy:** Inspired by file system paths, this approach allows for intuitive structuring and nesting of UI elements.
-It's designed to make the relationship between components clear and manageable, using a syntax familiar to most developers, while also avoiding the safety restrictions Rust enforces (They don't help but obstruct instead in UI).
+It's designed to make the relationship between components clear and manageable, using a syntax familiar to most developers, while also avoiding the safety restrictions Rust enforces (as they don't help but instead obstruct for UI).

 * **Retained Layout Engine:** Unlike immediate mode GUI systems, Bevy_Lunex uses a retained layout engine.
 This means the layout is calculated and stored, reducing the need for constant recalculations and offering potential performance benefits, especially for static or infrequently updated UIs.